Key Takeaways

 Customer names and logos: If you've worked with recognizable brands, don't hold back.
 Comparison pages are the right place to flaunt high-profile clients and boost credibility.

 Pro tip: To make the comparison easy to scan, use color-coded highlights.
 Green for your strengths, neutral gray for the competitor's features.
-This small design trick helps users quickly process the differences without feeling sold to.
+This small design trick helps users process the differences quickly without feeling sold to.

-3. Address Competitor Strengths Without Overselling
+3. How Can You Address Competitor Strengths Without Overselling?

 To build trust on a comparison page, avoid exaggerated claims.
 Saying "We're better" without proof weakens credibility.
+Prospects can smell it.

 Instead, approach the competitor's strengths strategically and use them to highlight your product's advantages.